-Bone health is an essential aspect to the longevity of a gymnast’s career in the sport and has lasting effects years beyond sport.
+Bone health is an essential aspect to the longevity of a gymnast’s career in the sport.
+It has lasting effects years beyond sport.
 Many high-level gymnasts will have their Vitamin D levels checked as it’s generally known that this vitamin has positive effects on bone health.
 But, not as well known, vitamin D only facilitates calcium absorption and it’s paramount that adequate amounts of calcium be provided through the diet to maximize bone health.
-Calcium is an essential mineral in the body, and thus if there are not sufficient amounts from the diet the body will just pull calcium from the bones to keep the blood levels consistent.
+Calcium is an essential mineral in the body; if there are not sufficient amounts from the diet the body will just pull calcium from the bones to keep the blood levels consistent.

-This young high-level gymnast (10-20 something years old) is in a critical time period for bone mineralization, and loss of bone mass begins around age 30.
+A young high-level gymnast (10-20 something years old) is in a critical time period for bone mineralization.
+Loss of bone mass begins around age 30.
 Improper nutrition during adolescence will have long-term implications that are minimally reversible (like osteopenia/osteoporosis).

 There are three essential factors we must examine for the gymnast to ensure their bone health is protected and optimized: Energy availability, adequate dietary calcium, and adequate vitamin D.

-You may wonder why we’re starting with a discussion on energy availity instead of talking about calcium or vitamin D in relation to bone health.
+You may wonder why we’re starting with a discussion on energy availability instead of calcium or vitamin D in relation to bone health.

-Females who have amenorrhea, or without normal menstrual cycles, will have a significant decrease in reproductive hormones, especially estrogen.
-Estrogen plays and important role in bone mineralization, and thus normal cycles are part of maintain bone mineral density.
+Females who have amenorrhea (without normal menstrual cycles) will have a significant decrease in reproductive hormones, especially estrogen.
+Estrogen plays an important role in bone mineralization; normal cycles are an integral part of maintaining bone mineral density.
 It’s often thought that birth control will “protect” the bones for amenorrheic athletes, but this is not true.
-Studies have shown small detrimental effects on bone density in teenagers on birth control versus non-users.
+Studies have actually shown small detrimental effects on bone density in teenagers on birth control versus non-users.

-It’s one thing if a gymnast wants to be on birth control for contraceptive protection OR because she has heavy, painful periods, etc. But, to take hormonal birth control as a “fix” for abnormal or absent menstrual cycles is not a “fix”, especially in the case of inadequate energy availability (with or without disordered eating).
+It’s one thing if a gymnast wants to be on birth control for contraceptive protection OR because she has heavy, painful periods, etc. But, taking hormonal birth control as a “fix” for abnormal or absent menstrual cycles is in fact, not a “fix”.
+Especially in the case of inadequate energy availability (with or without disordered eating).
 Unfortunately, many physicians are not well-versed and may prescribe your gymnast birth control to “protect her bones” when her lack of period is due to inadequate energy availability (hypothalamic amenorrhea) or another hormonal condition like polycystic ovarian syndrome.

 Also, certain birth controls like Depo-Provera (depot medroxyprogesterone acetate) can cause 5-7% bone loss from the spine and hip.
 This is significant and not worth the risk with a high-level gymnast, though this loss can be reversed once the drug is stopped.
 This injection birth control lasts for 3 months, so care needs to be taken when exploring birth control options and necessity (stay tuned for a post on this soon!).

 Most young athletes are not meeting their calcium needs, which is 1300 mg per day per the RDA.
-If you think about it, given the average amount of calcium in a food is about 200-300 mg (dairy products or fortified plant-milks), that’s about 4-5 servings per day.
+Given the average amount of calcium in a food is about 200-300 mg (dairy products or fortified plant-milks), that’s about 4-5 servings per day.

 Does you gymnast have a source of dairy at each main meal?